Alabama Woman Who Had Been Missing For Five Days Found Alive Inside Wrecked Car

-A woman who had been missing for five days has been found alive among the wreckage of her crashed car after a nearly deadly experience.
+An Alabama woman who had been missing for five days has been found alive — amidst the wreckage of her crashed car — after a nearly deadly experience.

-Robin Joyce Fancher, from Alabama, was on her way to the post office when she went missing on April 17.
-The 49-year-old was last seen leaving her home in the Greentree Apartments area in Headland at around 10 a.m.
-According to The Daily Mail, she was driving her 2003 Mitsubishi Galant when she disappeared, and ended up going missing for five full days as her whereabouts were a complete mystery.
+Robin Joyce Fancher was on her way to the post office when she went missing on April 17.
+The 49-year-old was last seen leaving her home in the Greentree Apartments area of Headland at around 10 a.m.
+According to The Daily Mail, she was driving her 2003 Mitsubishi Galant when she disappeared, and ended up going missing for five full days.
+Her whereabouts were a complete mystery for that span of time.

-But on Monday afternoon, a passer-by in Dothan spotted the back of a silver car partially visible in a ditch that was covered in tree branches and leaves.
-The person called 911, and emergency responders found Fancher pinned against the driver’s door, yet still conscious.
-A rescue team composed of experts from five different agencies worked together to free the Alabama native in a risky operation that lasted almost 90 minutes.
-Fancher reportedly was able to communicate with rescuers during the whole mission.
+But on Monday afternoon, a passer-by in Dothan spotted the back of a silver car — partially visible in a ditch — that was covered in tree branches and leaves.
+The person called 911, and emergency responders found Fancher pinned against the driver’s door, still conscious.
+A rescue team comprised of experts from five different agencies worked together to free the Alabama native in a risky operation that lasted almost 90 minutes.
+Fancher was reportedly able to communicate with rescuers during the whole mission.

 According to Dothan Fire Battalion Chief Pete Webb, the effort to extract her from the crashed vehicle presented a series of challenges, as she was tightly pinned against the car’s door.